-Students can prepare meals in their apartment or dine out at one of many cafes and restaurants throughout Florence.
-Living in Italy provides a great opportunity to learn how to cook Italian-style using healthful ingredients such as tomatoes, olive oil and garlic.
+Students can prepare meals in their kitchen or dine out at one of many cafes and restaurants throughout Florence.
+Living in Italy provides a great opportunity to learn how to cook Italian-style using healthful ingredients such as tomatoes, olive oil, and garlic.
 Grocery stores and open-air markets can be found throughout the city.

 Getting around town

-Florence has a very walkable city center.
-Attractions, campus, restaurants, cafes, and markets are within a 10-25 minute walk.
+Florence has a very walkable city center with lots of cultural and entertainment options.
 Make sure to take a map, though, as the streets wind and change names often!
-There is a bus system that runs through the city center and surrounding area.
-The train station is within walking distance from campus and housing, making surrounding towns in Tuscany and popular cities Italy within reach.
+Florence has an efficient bus and tram system.
+The main train station has connections to surrounding towns in Tuscany and major cities in Italy and throughout Europe.

 Phones & internet

 KEI will provide you with a prepaid mobile phone shortly after your arrival.
 The phone will have a small amount of credit to get you started.
 The Onsite Director will show you how to place calls and top-off your phone.
 Internet is available on campus.
 Some apartments also have Internet.
 There are plenty of internet cafes in the city.

 As a native of Florence, I look forward to sharing my favorite sites with students.
 I curate the Florence activity program to ensure you experience all aspects of Florentine culture.
 My academic studies focused on European literature and culture, and included a year of study in England.
 I know what it is like to live and study in a different country, and look forward to helping you transition to life in Florence.